galenhwang/anagrams/README.md

 ##### Stop and Check

 <span style="background-color: #FBE9E7">Run your app again to make sure it's working.
 Two thirds of the way through!
-Just one milestone and the extension before you�re done.</span>
+Just one milestone and the extension before you're done.</span>

 #### Milestone 3: Refactoring
 At this point, the game is functional but can be quite hard to play if you start off with a long base word.
 To avoid this, let's refactor AnagramDictionary to give words of increasing length.